 ... but there's plenty of in the chocobo race.
 Apparently, these seagull-like creatures are jealous of their large golden-feathered cousins the chocobo, and will fly like homing missiles directly towards you.
 This wouldn't be such a big deal if it weren't for the fact that the chocobo is damned hard to steer, and to get the ultimate weapon for your main character you need to avoid hitting these birds AND hit as many balloons as possible.
 No, these birds can't actually do any damage to you, but they'll probably force you to cause a lot of damage to your PlayStation controller when you throw it in fury trying to get that perfect time in the race.

 People often complain about Tonberries being nerfed in Final Fantasy X-2.
 However, by the point you can meet them, they have more HP than anything you'll fight (Including bosses) for a long time (9999), they can be encountered randomly anywhere in the Mushroom Rock Road, can kill or severely injure your characters in one hit and give terrible EXP rewards.
+God help you if you see these regularly and you're trying to go for a no-run playthrough.

 Final Fantasy XI has some particularly evil examples.
 First, the three beastmen strongholds are filled with, well, beastmen.
 While they only detect by sight or sound, you will soon find out that there are plenty of other enemies that detect by the other method of detection, making it a scramble to find a spot without enemies at all, which will be next to none.
 Then there are the areas in the game with undead, which detect by sound and low HP, the blood-aggro being not only a longer radius than sound detection, but also not being able to be covered by a spell (Unless it heals HP, obviously).
 Then we have the monsters that detect people casting magic (ninjutsu isn't detected, though), which seems to have the same large radius as blood-aggro.
 By Chains of Promathia the developers said "screw it" and added monsters that would detect by sight or sound no matter what stealth buff you had on you.
 Treasures of Aht Urghan actually had it worse by including not only the above examples, but mobs that could detect by Job Abilities, as well as chigoes, which are microscopically small mobs that are hard to see... and can't be targeted outside of fighting them.
 Arrapago Reef is pretty much a giant middle finger to stealth as a whole.
 And they actually didn't run out of ideas in Wings of The Goddess, as they added gnats, which aggro dead people.
 As in players, not undead.